aashish-joshi/sonetel-python/Readme.md

   </p>
 </div>

+## Introduction
+This is a simple python wrapper to use Sonetel's communication APIs.

 ## Getting Started

-To use Sonetel's APIs you first need to sign up for a free account.
-Get a free account from <a href="https://app.sonetel.com/register?tag=api-developer&simple=true">sonetel.com</a>.
+To use the module, you need a Sonetel account.
+If you don't already have one, get a free account from <a href="https://app.sonetel.com/register?tag=api-developer&simple=true">sonetel.com</a>.

 ### Installation

-Use PIP to install the package.
+#### PIP
+Run the following command to install from pip.

 `pip install sonetel`

+#### Git
+To get the latest features, clone a specific [tag](https://github.com/aashish-joshi/sonetel-python/tags) and [follow these instructions](https://packaging.python.org/en/latest/tutorials/packaging-projects/) to build the module locally.

 ## Functions